Applies to: MacroView DMS Next | DMS Next users

 Click .

 A progress dialog is displayed while the search panel is duplicated, then the Search Panels dialog is displayed again.
-The duplicate panel appears in the list of panels; its title is the same as the original panel with " - copy" appended to it.
+The duplicate panel appears in the list of panels; its title is the same as the original panel with

 Point your cursor at the new panel and click .